girumgizachew1/Amharic-converter/README.md

 ## Usage with Example
-o enable the conversion of English text to Amharic in real-time, you need to create a state variable that will hold the Amharic text.
+To enable the conversion of English text to Amharic in real-time, you need to create a state variable that will hold the Amharic text.
 Additionally, you should implement an event handler that updates the state variable whenever the input text changes.

 Here's an example of how you can accomplish this in JavaScript: